hemilabs/hippos/hippo001.md

 ## HIPPO Work Flow

-All HIPPOS must be submitted to this [repository](https://github.com/hemilabs/hippos) as pull requests.
+All HIPPOS MUST be submitted to this [repository](https://github.com/hemilabs/hippos) as pull requests.
-They must be in Markdown and should follow the format of this file and MUST include a summary section containing:
+They MUST be in Markdown and should follow the format of this file and MUST include a summary section containing:

 ```